iExecBlockchainComputing/iexec-dapps-registry/README.md

 B)
 But we shouldn't forget that with power comes responsibility.
-We have to guarantee security for the providers of computational power, so that no malicious code can be executed on the servers running the calulcations
+We have to guarantee security for the providers of computational power, so that no malicious code can be executed on the servers running the calulcations.

 In other words, we are trying to solve an optimisation problem: between expressiveness and security.